fameteor/meteor-template-1.7/README.md

 - !!!
 When add route in routes_PARMS we need to import the component in route.js !!

+- !!!
+Should we pt a "S" to schemas variable ?

 - users management : use localized moment

 - users management : make automatic tests